sap-tutorials/community/tutorials/community-tour/community-tour.md

 Understanding the [SAP Community Rules of Engagement](https://community.sap.com/resources/rules-of-engagement) will allow you to be active in the community without encountering issues or negative feedback when you post a question, answer, or blog post.
 For example, when you try to publish a blog post, if you have not read the Rules of Engagement, the publishing process may be postponed because the blog post does not follow the Rules of Engagement.

-This step covers **Article 4: Unacceptable Content** of the Rules of Engagement.
+This step covers **Article 3: Unacceptable Content** of the Rules of Engagement.

-1. Read the details in **Article 4: Unacceptable Content**.
+1. Read the details in **Article 3: Unacceptable Content**.

-2. Answer the following question:
+i.
+Answer the following question:

 ### Join a group and introduce yourself